apache/cassandra/doc/source/new/fqllogging.rst

 The ``fqltool`` command is used to view (dump), replay, or compare logs.
 ``fqltool dump`` converts the binary log files into human-readable format; only the log directory must be supplied as a command-line option.

-``fqltool replay`` (CASSANDRA-14618) enables replay of logs.
+``fqltool replay`` (`CASSANDRA-14618 <https://issues.apache.org/jira/browse/CASSANDRA-14618>`_) enables replay of logs.
 The command can run from a different machine or cluster for testing, debugging, or performance benchmarking.
-The command, run on the same node on which the logs are generated can recreate a dropped database object.
+The command can also be used to recreate a dropped database object.
 Use ``fqltool replay`` to record and compare different runs of production traffic against different versions/configurations of Cassandra or different clusters.
 Another use is to gather logs from several machines and replay them in “order” by the timestamps recorded.